MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 # Explore Azure Cosmos DB

-By completing this lab, you'll learn how to provision an Azure Cosmos DB account, create a sample database and container, add and view JSON items, and run SQL-like queries to retrieve data.
-You'll gain hands-on experience with the Azure portal and understand how Cosmos DB supports flexible, non-relational data storage and querying.
+In this lab, you'll create your first **NoSQL** database using **Azure Cosmos DB**.
+"NoSQL" databases store data in a flexible way, rather than in the strict rows-and-columns tables of a relational database.
+Cosmos DB stores each piece of data as a **JSON item** (a simple text format that lists properties and their values, like `"price": 48.74`).

+You'll create ("provision") a Cosmos DB account, add some sample data, view it as JSON, and then run simple SQL-like queries to find what you're looking for.
+Don't worry if these terms are new, every step is explained as you go.

 This lab will take approximately **30** minutes to complete.

 ## Before you start

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.
+If you don't have one, you can sign up for a free account using the link above.

+> _**What is Azure?** Azure is Microsoft's cloud platform.
+Instead of buying and running your own server computer, you rent computing resources (like a database) from Microsoft and use them over the internet.
+The **Azure portal** is the website you use to create and manage those resources._

 ## Create a Cosmos DB account

-To use Cosmos DB, you must provision a Cosmos DB account in your Azure subscription.
-In this exercise, you'll provision a Cosmos DB account that uses Azure Cosmos DB for NoSQL.
+"Provisioning" just means creating and setting up a new resource.
+To use Cosmos DB, you first create a Cosmos DB account.
+In this lab, you'll create an account that uses **Azure Cosmos DB for NoSQL**, the option designed for storing and querying JSON data.

 1. In the Azure portal, select **+ Create a resource** at the top left, and search for `Azure Cosmos DB`.
 In the results, select **Azure Cosmos DB** and select  **Create**.